7 Best Sphero Activities in the Classroom (for Every Subject!)

 Have K’NEX in your STEM Lab?
 Build a chariot with K’NEX that your Sphero will then be programmed to steer.
 Integrate the historical purpose of chariots and their historical context.

-4. Language Arts + Programming: The Character’s Journey
+4. Language Arts + Programming: Join a Character’s Journey

 5. Science + Programming: Sphero Planetary Motion